Key takeaways:

 Similarly, MR studies have shown that high homocysteine can cause metabolic syndrome, worsen osteoarthritis, increase the risk of cataracts, and increase the risk of Alzheimer’s disease. [ref][ref][ref][ref]

-In addition, lowering homocysteine levels by supplementing with B vitamins has been shown to reduce the rate of brain atrophy in elderly people with mild cognitive impairment.[ref]
-Researchers have found that high homocysteine specifically exacerbates amyloid-beta-induced cell death in the brain.[ref]
+High homocysteine is associated with brain atrophy and cognitive decline in aging.
+Lowering homocysteine levels by supplementing with B vitamins has been shown to reduce the rate of brain atrophy in elderly people with mild cognitive impairment.[ref]
+Researchers have found that high homocysteine exacerbates amyloid-beta-induced cell death in the brain.[ref]

-Researchers think the connection to high homocysteine for osteoporosis could be due to dysregulation of the transsulfuration pathway rather than a problem with the remethylation of homocysteine.
-The dysregulation of the transsulfuration pathway could result in higher homocysteine levels and low cysteine and taurine levels.[ref]
+Researchers think the connection between high homocysteine and osteoporosis could be due to dysregulation of the transsulfuration pathway rather than a problem with the remethylation of homocysteine.
+The dysregulation of the transsulfuration pathway could result in higher homocysteine levels and lower cysteine and taurine levels.[ref]

 How is high homocysteine defined?